Alexander Dennis Enviro200: Second generation (2006–2011)

 The second generation Enviro200, also known as the Alexander Dennis Enviro200 Dart, was launched in August 2006.
 The Dart moniker – in reference to the Dennis Dart, from which the Enviro200 Dart was developed – was added in order to prevent confusion with the first generation TransBus Enviro200, which remained in production alongside the Enviro200 Dart for a time.

 The second generation Enviro200 retained the conventional rear-engined layout of the Dennis Dart, and was offered with a choice of four or six-cylinder Cummins ISBe Euro IV engines with a range of transmission options, and featured new front and rear axles.
 It also offered the same seating capacity of the Plaxton Pointer and Alexander ALX200 (which it ultimately replaced) at launch, but with more fixed seats rather than 'tip up' seats for each length.
-The vehicle also featured integrated chassis and body multiplexing, and cantilevered seats, to reduce weight.
-Externally, the bus features the same front panel as the double-deck Enviro400, projecting a "family look" onto the two models.
+The vehicle also featured the same cab as the Enviro300 and the double-decker Enviro400 and had an integrated chassis, body multiplexing and cantilevered seats to reduce weight.
+Externally, the bus could be optioned with either bonded or gasket window glazing, and featured the same front panels as the Enviro300 and Enviro400 to project a "family look" onto the Enviro range.

-The Enviro200 chassis was also soon made available with Optare Esteem and MCV Evolution bodywork; this was followed in February 2007 by the launch of the Enviro200 body on MAN 14.240 chassis.
-This gave prospective operators the option of EGR emissions reduction for the Enviro200, as some operators prefer this technology to Cummins' SCR used on the integral design.
+The Enviro200 chassis was soon made available with Optare Esteem and MCV Evolution bodywork; this was followed in February 2007 by the launch of the Enviro200 body on MAN 14.240 chassis.
+This gave prospective operators the option of EGR emissions reduction for the Enviro200, as some operators preferred this technology to Cummins' SCR used on the integral design.

 In August 2007, due to significant orders for the Enviro400, Alexander Dennis announced that the production of Enviro200 would be moved from its plant at Falkirk to the recently acquired Plaxton factory at Scarborough.
 This meant that the Scarborough factory would once again be producing the bodywork for a variation of the Dart chassis, while also producing the bodywork for the MAN 14.240 with both Plaxton Centro and Enviro200 bodies simultaneously.

 In 2008, Alexander Dennis unveiled the hybrid-electric powered version of Enviro200, known as the Enviro200H, using BAE Systems's HybriDrive series drive system with the Cummins ISBe 4-cylinder engine fitted for power generation.
 This model was more successful than the original hybrid Enviro200, albeit only by selling five examples to London United for use on route 371 and nine to the Strathclyde Partnership for Transport, with five operated by Henderson Travel of Hamilton and the remaining four operated by Colchri Coaches of Renfrew.